 CPM infers from this research that…

-In collaborative classrooms, teachers work to establish and monitor a common ground, support students in making contributions, and facilitate engaging in mathematics (Staples, 2007).
+In collaborative classrooms, teachers work to establish and monitor a common ground, support students in making contributions, and facilitate engagement in mathematics (Staples, 2007).
 Common ground is the mathematical ideas and practices, generated by students, that are assumed to be shared in a classroom (Clark, 1996; Staples, 2007).
-Facilitating mathematics in a collaborative classroom involves asking high-press questions (Kazemi & Stipek, 2001) — questions that support students to not only share their explanations but to also evaluate each other’s explanations.
-In order to establish common ground and facilitate mathematics, it is critical to begin with eliciting student ideas in a way that makes their ideas available to each other by asking students follow-up questions such as (a) why they chose a particular approach or method and (b) to make a record of their process (in addition to explaining their ideas).
+Facilitating mathematics in a collaborative classroom involves asking high-press questions (Kazemi & Stipek, 2001)—questions that support students in not only sharing their explanations but also evaluating each other’s explanations.
+In order to establish common ground and facilitate mathematics, it is critical to begin by eliciting student ideas in a way that makes their ideas available to each other.
+This can be done with follow-ups such as asking why students chose a particular approach or method and asking them to make a record of their process (in addition to explaining their ideas).
 Beyond eliciting student ideas, teachers can create a collaborative classroom environment by revoicing (O’Connor & Michaels, 1993) student contributions (e.g., verbally reformulating a student’s explanation in order to clarify ideas, introducing new terms for familiar ideas, etc.).

 CPM infers from this research that…

-In Collaborative Learning classrooms, students create a common ground — shared understandings of mathematical ideas — as they refer to each other’s ideas by name and thereby elevate their peers’ academic status.
-Teachers support students to find common ground by creating opportunities for students to make their ideas available to one another, such as by modeling high-press questions and making records of student thinking that are visible to the entire class.
-High-press questions go beyond asking how to ask why, as the former facilitates procedural descriptions or summaries and the latter facilitates students to form mathematical arguments.
+In collaborative learning classrooms, students create a common ground—shared understandings of mathematical ideas—as they refer to each other’s ideas by name and thereby elevate their peers’ academic status.
+Teachers support students in finding common ground by creating opportunities for students to make their ideas available to one another, such as by modeling high-press questions and making records of student thinking that are visible to the entire class.
+High-press questions go beyond asking “how” to ask “why,” as the former facilitates procedural descriptions or summaries and the latter facilitates student formation of mathematical arguments.
 When teachers re-state students’ ideas, they can assign students competence and mitigate some of the social risks for students as they make their ideas available for critique by their peers.

 The relational work of teaching is complex: teachers need to know their students as individuals while also having awareness of broader storylines that need to be disrupted and social inequities that they must take care not to reproduce or perpetuate (Ball & Cohen, 1999).
-The outcome of not examining power and privilege is harmful: teachers who teach in low-income schools serving predominantly students of color often perceive stereotypes to be reinforced, feeling confident about themselves as teachers but characterizing their students or their families increasingly negatively and pessimistically (particularly for White teachers; Sleeter, 2001).
-However, when teachers participate in learning about their power and privilege that come with it, these outcomes can shift dramatically.
-The pedagogical strategies that can make teaching mathematics easier — which stem from theories of equity as equal treatment — are exactly the kind of instructional practices that reproduce negative conceptions of students and low achievement (Ladson-Billings, 2011).
-The goal of understanding students and having positive relationships with them is not to leverage that relationship to spur motivation, it is to design instruction that draws students into learning in meaningful ways, by building on what they know.
+The outcome of not examining power and privilege is harmful: teachers who teach in low-income schools serving predominantly students of color often perceive stereotypes to be reinforced, feeling confident about themselves as teachers but characterizing their students or students’ families increasingly negatively and pessimistically (particularly for White teachers; Sleeter, 2001).
+However, when teachers participate in learning about their power and the privilege that comes with it, these outcomes can shift dramatically.
+The pedagogical strategies that can make teaching mathematics easier—which stem from theories of equity as equal treatment—are exactly the kind of instructional practices that reproduce negative conceptions of students and low achievement (Ladson-Billings, 2011).
+The goal of understanding students and having positive relationships with them is not to leverage that relationship to spur motivation, but to design instruction that draws students into learning in meaningful ways by building on what they know.

 CPM infers from this research that…